kloeckner-i/db-operator/docs/creatingdatabases.md

 ### PostgreSQL

-PostgreSQL extensions can be enabled by listing under `spec.extensions`.
+PostgreSQL extensions listed under `spec.extensions` will be enabled by DB Operator.
-DB Operator will execute `CREATE EXTENSION IF NOT EXISTS` on the database.
+DB Operator execute `CREATE EXTENSION IF NOT EXISTS` on the target database.

 ```YAML
 apiVersion: "kci.rocks/v1alpha1"